Enjoy it while it lasts, Liverpool fans

 But what do YOU think?
 Would Liverpool be making an almighty boo-boo by leaving behind the Anfield legacy?

-Let us know with a vote and a comment.
+Let us know with a comment.